-Greenwerkz currently operates one of Glenwood's five medical marijuana dispensaries and has applied to expand into the retail market under Colorado's Amendment 64, which allowed retail sales of marijuana for recreational purposes effective Jan.
+Greenwerkz currently operates one of Glenwood’s five medical marijuana dispensaries and has applied to expand into the recreational market under Colorado’s Amendment 64, which allowed recreational sales of marijuana effective Jan.
 1 of this year.

-The business has completed the necessary renovation of its space at 2922 S. Glen Ave. to meet the state's separation requirements for facilities that deal in both medical and recreational marijuana.
-It's just awaiting the green light from the city to begin selling for recreational purposes.
+The business has completed the necessary renovation of its space at 2922 S. Glen Ave. to meet the state’s separation requirements for facilities that deal in both medical and recreational marijuana.
+Greenwerkz is just awaiting the green light from the city to begin selling for recreational purposes.

-A legal notice ran in the Post Independent newspaper on March 3, which was a day late to meet the city's required 10-day notification for liquor and marijuana license hearings, according to deputy city clerk Ann Green.
+A legal notice ran in the Post Independent on March 3, which was a day late to meet the city’s required 10-day notification for liquor and marijuana license hearings, according to deputy City Clerk Ann Green.

 The mix-up also affected a handful of liquor license requests, including for the new Lost Cajun restaurant that is slated to open in downtown Glenwood Springs in early April, Green said.
 A new hearing for the license requests that were to be heard this week is scheduled for 2 p.m.
 March 26.

 But the delay is adding up in terms of potential revenue from the lucrative recreational marijuana market for Denver-based Greenwerkz, said Melissa Finn, manager of the Glenwood Springs outlet.